oneapi-src/oneDNN/doc/primitives/matmul.md

    shapes enable users to create a primitive once and use it in different situations.

+2. Inconsistency with dimensions being "primitive-creation-time-defined" vs "runtime-defined" is invalid.
+For example, \src and \weights with dimensions set to `{3, 4, 4}` and `{DNNL_RUNTIME_DIM_VAL, 4, 4}` respectively is invalid.

+3. The broadcasting shape consistency check is not done for the dimensions with
+   #DNNL_RUNTIME_DIM_VAL.
+It is user responsibility to make sure the dimensions
+   for the tensors are valid.

    @sa Please check tutorials below to see #DNNL_RUNTIME_DIM_VAL support in use.

 ### Data Types